 - Outline a treatment plan.
 With all the previous pieces of information, a chiropractor can begin to understand the patient's condition and build a customized treatment plan that will specifically address their symptoms as well as help them meet their end goal of treatment.

-If you suffer from back, neck, shoulder, hip or leg pain, or spinal related injury to joints, muscles, tendons, and ligaments, it may be time to reach out to a reputable Kingwood chiropractor for a consultation.
-Ensure the doctor you select is licensed by your state’s chiropractic board and has an excellent reputation within the industry and the local area.
+If you suffer from back, neck, shoulder, hip or leg pain, or spinal related injury to joints, muscles, tendons, and ligaments, it may be time to reach out to a reputable chiropractor serving Kingwood and Humble, TX for a consultation.
+Ensure the doctor you select is licensed by your state's chiropractic board and has an excellent reputation within the industry and the local area.
 If after the first appointment you do not feel confident in the doctor, do not hesitate to seek a second opinion.